masonchester/COP-Project/README.md

 # Concepts of Programming Lnaguages Course
 ## Task
-- Write a lexical analyzer and parser (top-down or bottom-up) in python for a subset of grammer of your choosing.
+- Write a lexical analyzer and parser (top-down or bottom-up) in python for of grammer of your own design.